 Mohammad Kossari, deputy head of parliament's foreign affairs and national security committee, issued the warning in respone to a decision by the European Union on Monday to impose an oil embargo on Iran over the country’s alleged nuclear weapons program.
 EU foreign policy chief Catherine Ashton said.
 However, with Washington’s decision to deploy a second carrier strike group in the Gulf, the EU’s attempt to pressure Iran economically could greatly increase the likelihood of all-out war in the region.
 'Clear signal' to Iran: UK warns of more firepower in Hormuz.

 Britain could send reinforcements to defend the sensitive Strait of Hormuz against a possible blockade by Iran.
 On Sunday, the Royal Navy dispatched HMS Argyll to a flotilla of mostly American warships in the Gulf region.
 These have been gathering ever since the tension between Iran and the West started to bubble last year.
 The move sends to Tehran, Defence Secretary Philip Hammond said on Tuesday, adding that The flotilla passed within a few kilometers of the Iranian coast.

+. “ ” Iran’s former Oil Minister, Kazem Vaziri-Hamaneh, told the Mehr News Agency on Monday. “ .”
+US aircraft carrier sails through Strait of Hormuz.
 USS Abraham Lincoln (CVN 72) (U.S. Navy photo / Jordon R. Beesley) The USS Abraham Lincoln sailed through the Persian Gulf Strait of Hormuz on Sunday without incident, as part of scheduled maritime security operations.